gozie11/social-network-graph/README.md

 # social-network-graph

 ## the idea
-##### I want to facilitate social interactions.
+##### I want to facilitate building strong and meaningful relationship networks.
 How many people out there have suffered from diminishing relationships with people they love simply because they don't live in proximity of them?
 You may say that the introduction of phones and facetime should have eliminated the problem, but in many cases this is not true.

 ##### People suffer from anxiety and introversion that stems from long periods of time being spent to themselves and without the contact of pwople who they truly love.
 This issue has been greatly exacerbated by the diminishing social interaction we all have due to the pandemic.The anxiety snowballs and leads to situations where people lose precious relationships due to the fact that they haven't the developed the muscles to communicate effectively via phone or other media.